Modern Foreign Languages

 Key Stage 4 - GCSE

-In Key Stage 4, our modern language students can chose to benefit from further language learning and add a european dimension to their choice of GCSE subjects, which is something that many future employers and higher education providers look for.
+In Key Stage 4, our modern language students can choose to benefit from further language learning and add a European dimension to their choice of GCSE subjects, which is something that many future employers and higher education providers look for.
 The new GCSE course offers the opportunity to study some literary texts as well as transactional language in the speaking exam.
 They will learn many skills which are useful in a wide range of careers, such as the ability to communicate clearly, confidence in speaking in public and off the cuff and using problem solving strategies to respond to a range of text types.
-This leads to

-The French course itself is split into 3 main themes:
+The MFL course itself is split into 3 main themes:

 - Identity and culture